verogutam/cognitive_tests_group_10/README.md

 ## Part D - ANS Test
 ### In this test, you will have 3 seconds to choose the grid with the most dots (left or right) based on your approximation after the image is presented to you for 0.75 seconds.
 There are a total of 64 questions in this section.

-# To begin the test, open the 'Main Test' folder, click on the 'Total' file, and run the code.
+# To begin the test, open the 'Main Test' folder, click on the 'Run All Tests' file, and run the code.
 This will open a new tab where you will be able to complete each section; once you are done, you can close the windows!

 # Good luck.
 We hope you have fun!